k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ```

 #### The Initial Installation

-When creating your first Fabric Space, you will download Fabric from the K2view Nexus Container Registry.
-When this is happening, you should observe the following.
+You will download Fabric from the K2view Nexus Container Registry when creating your first Fabric Space.
+While this is happening, you should observe the following.

 ```bash
 $ ./k2space.sh create myspace